dartmouthrobotics/multibags_to_csv/README.md

 ## Usage

 ### 1. configuration of main bag path
-* Inside `nodes/convert_harness`, change `path=/home/minkbrook/Desktop/testbag/` as per the main path in your computer which includes all bags.
+* Inside `param/param.yaml`, change `bag_path:/home/minkbrook/Desktop/testbag/MOA+/` as per the main path in your computer which includes all bags.
+Make sure to close with `/` at the end of the string.
 * The code will walk through all sub-folders to find `.bag` files.

 ### 2. Running